Omegna

 Omegna ([oˈmeɲɲa], [uˈmɛɲa], [ʊˈmɛɲa]) is a comune (municipality) in the Province of Verbano-Cusio-Ossola in the Italian region Piedmont, located about 100 km northeast of Turin and about 13 km southwest of Verbania at the northernmost point of Lago d’Orta and traversed by the Nigoglia, the lake's sole outflow.

-A lively street market is held every Thursday morning along the lakeside boulevard.
-A daily ferry service connects Omegna with towns and villages around the lake.
+A vibrant street market takes place every Thursday morning along the lakeside boulevard.
+A daily ferry service links Omegna with the surrounding towns and villages along the lake.

 History

-The presence of ancient settlements in the area has been proved by excavations held in the frazione of Cireggio, archaeological findings dating from the late Bronze and Iron Ages.
-Omegna is mentioned in 1221 AD, when the population gave itself to the commune of Novara.
+The presence of ancient settlements in the area has been confirmed by excavations conducted in the frazione of Cireggio, with archaeological findings dating back to the late Bronze and Iron Ages.
+Omegna is first mentioned in 1221 AD, when the population swore allegiance to the commune of Novara.

-In the 19th and early 20th century, it became an industrial centre that was for many years the primary Italian production centre for pots and small home appliances in Italy; the population was contemporaneously increased by immigrants.
+In the 19th and early 20th centuries, Omegna developed into an industrial center, serving as Italy's primary production hub for pots and small household appliances for many years.
+During this period, the population grew significantly due to immigration.
 In 1913 Omegna was connected with Pallanza by an electrical tramway line.
 It was declared a city in 1939.
-During World War II it was a centre of partisan resistance against the German-Fascist occupation.
+During World War II, Omegna served as a center for partisan resistance against the German-Fascist occupation.